Az19mi97/Matador_Game/README.md

 ## Project Origin and Context
 - Project retrieved from my GitHub account created with my student email, due to loss of access.
 - Student Github url: https://github.com/s185736?tab=repositories.
-- Originally completed as part of the course: 02312 - Introductory Programming.
+- Originally completed as part of the course during the 1st semester of 2021.
-- Original submission date: Jan 2022.
 - Re-uploaded to this GitHub repository for reference and portfolio purposes.

 ## Features